pedroanisio/proxmox-homelab/README.md

 # Proxmox Disk PassThrough Script
 Disk PassThrough Script to PassThrough Physical Disk to Proxmox VM - (excluding those used by ZFS Pools)
-##
-**Description:**
+#
+### Description:

 * Enumerates Physical Disks available on your Proxmox Host (excluding those used by ZFS pools)
 * Lists all Available VMs
 * Lets you pick Disks and a VM, then Generates `qm set` Commands for easy Disk PassThrough

-**Key Features:**
+### Key Features:

-* Automatically finds `/dev/disk/by-id` Paths, Prioritizing WWN Identifiers when available.
+* Automatically finds `/dev/disk/by-id` Paths, Prioritizing WWN Identifiers when available
-* Prevents SCSI Index conflicts by checking your VM’s Current Configuration and Assigning the next available `scsiX` Parameter.
+* Prevents SCSI Index conflicts by checking your VM’s Current Configuration and Assigning the next available `scsiX` Parameter
-* Outputs the Final Commands you can run directly or use in your Automation Scripts.
+* Outputs the Final Commands you can run directly or use in your Automation Scripts

-**Usage:**
+### Requirements:

+* Must Run on a Proxmox Host with 'qm' and 'zpool' Commands available

+* Python 3.x

+* Sufficient privileges to run 'lsblk', 'zpool', and 'qm' commands

+**NOTE:**

+This script does not Automatically Apply Changes; it only Generates the necessary Commands.
+Users should Carefully Review the Output before Running the Commands

+Use at Your Own Risk.
+Ensure you have proper Backups and understand the implications of PassingThrough Disks to a VM.

+### Usage:

 1. Run the Script directly on the Host with the Command: `python3 disk_passthrough.py`
 2. Select the desired Disks from the Enumerated List